Swan-Ganz - right heart catheterization

 Toggle: English / Spanish

-Swan-Ganz catheterization is the passing of a thin tube (catheter) into the right side of the heart and the arteries leading to the lungs to monitor the heart's function and blood flow, usually in persons who are very ill.
+Swan-Ganz catheterization is the passing of a thin tube (catheter) into the right side of the heart and the arteries leading to the lungs.
+It is done to monitor the heart's function and blood flow.
+This test is most often done in persons who are very ill.

 Right heart catheterization; Catheterization - right heart